Claude Code + BrowserAct: One Sentence Lets Your AI Agent Actually Drive a Browser

 - The default target price was

-0.01, which is meaningless for an A-share alert.
-Better would be: leave it blank, or auto-fetch the current price as the seed value once the ticker is entered. - The trigger-condition copy lacks reference points.
+0.01, which is nonsense for a stock priced in three digits.
+Better would be: leave it blank, or auto-fetch the current price as the seed once the ticker is entered. - The trigger-condition copy lacks reference points.
 "Break upward," "Break downward," "Volume spike" — break what?
 Volume spike relative to what?
 After picking one of these, the form should surface what parameter or baseline applies.

 Then it deleted the test alert and restored the original state.

-That's not a replacement for end-to-end tests, and it doesn't cover every branch.
+That is not a replacement for end-to-end tests, and it does not cover every branch.
 What it gives you is a fifteen-second smoke pass — open the page, walk the happy path, screenshot the rough edges, clean up.
-The class of bugs it catches (sensible defaults, copy that doesn't help users, button state, success-toast timing) is exactly the class static analysis can't see.
+The class of bugs it catches (sensible defaults, copy that does not help users, button state, success-toast timing) is exactly the class static analysis cannot see.

 Workflow 3: Forge a one-off scrape into a reusable Skill